PkFokam-Alumni-Network/CommunityBackendService/README.md

 # ALEMBIC MIGRATIONS

-- Make a copy of the database from S3 bucket
 - Make a change to the models
-- alembic revision -m "{Purpose of the migration}"
+- alembic revision --autogenerate -m "{Purpose of the migration}"
-- Log in to the docker container and run `alembic upgrade head`

 # DESIGN AND DATA MODEL